Herbaceous Perennial and Ornamental Grass Garden

 The new garden features numerous improvements such as raised beds with sitting walls, bermed beds, benches and gravel pathways.

-Plants were replanted in September and seemed to be re-establishing well before the onset of winter weather.
+Plants were replanted in September and re-established well before the onset of winter weather with over 93% survival the following spring.

 The new water feature will be visible at night with LED lighting and have plants around the base in the future for a more natural appearance.